FarronF/limerick-council-meetings/meetings/2023/12/12-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes of Adjourned Monthly Meeting of Municipal District of Adare Rathkeale - 23rd November 2023.md

 would lead to compact growth and to ensure no overall loss of open space and

 recreation.
-This was seconded by Councillor Sheahan and agreed.--- 4
+This was seconded by Councillor Sheahan and agreed.
+---
+4

 **1.**